Our Impact

 How We Deliver Our Mission

-Through strategically selected partnerships with established global health organizations such as the Pan American Health Organization, Regional Office of the World Health Organization for the Americas, Vaccine Ambassadors funds the purchase and delivery of high-quality vaccines and related supplies and services for children and families in Latin America and the Caribbean.
+Through a joint initiative, Facilitating Equitable Access to Vaccines in the Americas, with our partners at the Pan American Health Organization, Regional Office of the World Health Organization for the Americas (PAHO/WHO), Vaccine Ambassadors funds the purchase and international logistics of priority vaccines for children and families residing in Latin America and the Caribbean.

 In order to maximize impact, vaccine selection is based on priority needs identified by in-country public health experts.
-In addition to addressing routine immunization, Vaccine Ambassadors provides emergency vaccines during natural disasters and humanitarian crises.
+In addition to strengthening routine immunization programs, Vaccine Ambassadors provides emergency vaccines during natural disasters and humanitarian crises.

 The Impact of Your Contribution